Sailing Dead Reckoning Calculator

 Latitude₂ = Latitude₁ + d × cos(θ) Longitude₂ = Longitude₁ + d × sin(θ) / cos(Latitude₁)

-Here θ is the true heading (clockwise from north), d is the distance travelled expressed in degrees of latitude (1° = 60 nautical miles = 1,852 m × 60 ≈ 111.32 km), and the cos(Latitude₁) term corrects for the convergence of longitude lines toward the poles.
-For short-range coastal navigation this flat-Earth approximation is fine; for ocean passages over many hundreds of nautical miles the small error compounds and the Vincenty formulas or great-circle equations give better accuracy.
+Here θ is the true heading (clockwise from north), d is the distance travelled expressed in degrees of latitude (1° = 60 nautical miles = 60 × 1,852 m = 111.12 km), and the cos(Latitude₁) term corrects for the convergence of longitude lines toward the poles.
+For short-range coastal navigation this flat-Earth approximation is fine.
+Over ocean passages of many hundreds of miles the error compounds, and the great-circle or Vincenty formulas do better.

 2. Passage planning (distance / speed / time).
-A second, simpler relationship is the bedrock of every passage plan: distance (nm) = speed (knots) × time (hours).
+The second relationship is the bedrock of every passage plan: distance (nm) = speed (knots) × time (hours).
 One knot is one nautical mile per hour.
-A nautical mile is 1,852 metres or about 1.15 statute miles, and one minute of latitude on the chart — which is why navigators measure with the chart’s latitude scale, never the longitude scale.
-Leave any one of the three fields blank and the calculator solves for that one.
+A nautical mile is 1,852 metres, about 1.15 statute miles, and, most usefully, it is one minute of latitude.
+That last fact is why navigators step off distances against the chart’s latitude scale up the side, never the longitude scale along the bottom: a minute of longitude shrinks as you go north, a minute of latitude does not.
+Leave any one of the three fields blank and the calculator solves for it.

 A few things real navigators always remember.
 Dead reckoning gives speed through the water, not over the ground.
-A two-knot favourable tide adds two knots to your real progress; a foul tide steals just as much.
-Wind pressure on hull and sails causes leeway, so the course steered and the course made good differ — sometimes by several degrees.
-And errors compound: every hour of unobserved DR adds uncertainty until you can fix the position with a landmark, GPS, or a celestial observation.
-Used carefully it is still the foundation a working passage plan rests on; used blindly it puts boats on reefs.
+A two-knot favourable tide adds two knots to your real progress, and a foul tide steals just as much.
+Wind pressure on hull and sails causes leeway, so the course steered and the course made good differ, sometimes by several degrees.
+And errors compound: every hour of unobserved DR adds uncertainty until you can fix the position against a landmark, a GPS, or a celestial observation.
+Used carefully it is still what a working passage plan rests on.
+Used blindly it puts boats on reefs.

 Passage-planning rule-of-thumb.
 A sailing yacht averages 5 to 7 knots under sail.
 So: